tfarina/tribe/README.md

 * Open [src\tribe.sln](/src/tribe.sln) in Visual Studio to build and run the app.

 ## License
-This project is licensed under the GNU GPL license.
+This project is released under the terms of the GNU General Public License.
 See [COPYING](COPYING) file for details.